-Whilst I swanned off to a wedding workshop in a beautiful hotel in Eidfjord, my kids and husband rented a shack in the town of Ulvik, Norway.
+Just before I swanned off to a wedding workshop in a beautiful hotel in Eidfjord, we rented a cottage (more like a shack) in the town of Ulvik, Norway.

 Ulvik is located on Hardangerfjorden’s north-eastern arm of Ulvikafjorden.
 It has a grand total of 600 permanent residents and has been around since at least the 1800’s.
 It’s quite remote and there’s only one road in and out of Ulvik.
 It is connected by a HUGE tunnel of 8km and the Hardanger Bridge.

 Hardanger is a region famous for it’s apple production.
 If you drive past a field in Hardanger and see something that resembles a large bus shelter, don’t fear!
 It’s just apple trees protected.

 The shack was basic but a step up from actual camping and the kids were SO excited to get a ‘sleep-over’ with Dad upstairs.
 We spent 3 nights here.